Learn how I have been maintaining an easy sourdough starter without daily feedings or discards for decades and still bake delicious breads!

 Here’s my longer answer: Having had my sourdough starter sit in the fridge for 6 weeks was pushing it a little.
-It had a strong, almost pungent smell.
-At that point, I definitely recommend taking it out 2 to 3 days before you’d like to use it and do 2-3 feedings with discards.
+It had a strong, pungent, very sour smell.
+At that point, I definitely recommend taking it out 2 to 3 days before you’d like to use it and doing 2-3 feedings with discards.
 While I don’t recommend letting your starter sit in the fridge that long on a regular basis, I baked with it without any problems.

 Which sourdough method is best for you?

-Now that you know how easy it is to keep a no-maintenance sourdough starter, you can also decide which method works best for you.
-As I mentioned above, I sometimes add a feeding and a discard to my starters to give them a boost.
+Now that you know how easy it is to keep a no discard sourdough starter, you can also decide which method works best for you.
+As I mentioned above, I sometimes add a feeding and a discard to my starters to give them a boost or if I want to bake more than one bread.
 I like to call this my “hybrid method”.

 That might be a perfect option for you.
 But once again, if you’re baking and using your sourdough starter on a daily basis, you’ll want to stick with keeping it on your counter and taking care of it there.

 The pros of the no discard sourdough starter method: